sourcegraph/handbook/content/departments/technical-success/support/process/engaging-other-teams.md

 ### Requests for help (RFHs)

-After you post in #escalation-engineering or file a GitHub issue, keep it simple and always provide 1) a brief description of the issue you need help on, 2) link to the GitHub issue(if you chose this route), and 3) the context around timeline (for example: it's okay to look at this tomorrow or later in the week).
+After you file a GitHub issue, keep it simple and always provide;

+1.  a brief description of the issue you need help on,

+2.  a link to the GitHub issue(if you chose this route), and

+3.  the context around timeline (for example: it's okay to look at this tomorrow or later in the week).

-- When posting in the Delivery team's Slack channel, use @delivery-support
+- When posting in Release team's channel, [#discuss-release-ship](https://sourcegraph.slack.com/archives/C02E4HE42BX), use @release-team
-- When posting in Batcher Changes team's Slack channel, use @batchers-support
+- When posting regarding a Batch Changes issue, post in [#discuss-code-search](https://sourcegraph.slack.com/archives/C05EA9KQUTA), use @batcher-support
-- When posting for Repository Management, be sure to do so in the #ask-source channel and use @source-support
+- When posting for Repository Management, be sure to do so in the [#discuss-source](https://sourcegraph.slack.com/archives/C05EMJM2SLR) channel and use @source-support
-- When posting for Cloud/SaaS, be sure to do so in the #cloud-saas channel and use @cloud-saas
+- When posting for Cloud, be sure to do so in the [#discuss-cloud-ops](https://sourcegraph.slack.com/archives/C03JR7S7KRP) channel and use @cloud-support
+- When posting for [Search platform](https://sourcegraph.slack.com/archives/C05R619V4F8), use @search-platform-support
-- When posting for Search, use @search-core-support or @search-product-support ... depending which team within Search you need
+- When posting for [Code Search](https://sourcegraph.slack.com/archives/C05EA9KQUTA), use @search-product-support
+- When posting for Code Intelligence/Code Navigation, be sure to do so in [#discuss-graph](https://sourcegraph.slack.com/archives/CHXHX7XAS), use @graph-support
+- When posting for Cody, post in [#discuss-cody](https://sourcegraph.slack.com/archives/C04MSD3DP5L)
 - Whenever we have more work than any one engineering team can handle via their support process, we prioritize issues holistically.
 We try to catch this before the engineering team has to alert us.

 ### How To Questions